Clickable arrow icon In this article

 Return on Assets (ROA)

 Return on Assets (ROA) measures how well a company uses its assets to generate profits.
-In other words, it focuses on how much profit it generates on every rupee invested.
-Also, it measures the asset intensity of the company.
+In other words, it focuses on how much profit it generates for every rupee invested.
+It also measures the asset intensity of the company.
 Thus, a lower ROA indicates a more asset-intensive company.
 On the contrary, a higher ROA indicates more profitability against the company’s number of assets to operate.
-Moreover, companies with higher asset intensity must invest a significant amount in machinery and equipment to generate income.
+Moreover, companies with higher asset intensity must invest significantly in machinery and equipment to generate Income.
 For example – telecommunication, car manufacturers, railroads, etc.

 Formula